ibm-cloud-docs/BlockStorage/duplicate-volume.md

 For more information about available command options, see [`block volume-duplicate`](https://softlayer-python.readthedocs.io/en/latest/cli/block/#block-volume-duplicate){: external}.

-## Creating a duplicate LUN with the API
+## Creating a duplicate volume with the API
 {: #cloneinAPI}
 {: api}